tchx84/Gameeky/docs/basics/en/index.md

 Follow these steps to start a cooperative game:

-1. From the launcher, click on the *Play* button on the project's card.
+1. From the launcher, click on the *Play* button of the project.
 2. From the player, go to the menu and select the *New* option.
 3. From the creation dialog, increased the number of participants and then click on the *Create* button.

-To join the game from code these steps must be followed:
+To join the game from code, these steps must be followed:

-1. Write Python code that uses Gameeky's library, see examples below.
+1. Write Python code that uses the Gameeky library, see examples below.
 2. Run that code from the terminal with the following command:

 ```bash